 Sean Murphy – “In college basketball, I put a lot of weight in free-throw percentage (made of course).
 Teams that hit their free throws are able to close out games and cover spreads - plain and simple.
 There's a wide disparity between good and bad free-throw shooting teams at the college level, and ATS records tend to correlate.”

 Art Aronson – “Objects in motion tend to stay in motion, so find a motivated team by checking the results of its last five games.
-Every good team in the league has at least one decent streak to ride – the Clippers won 17 games in a row last season when no one was looking, and the Heat went from Feb.
-3 to March 25 without losing.
+Every good team in the league has at least one decent streak to ride.
 Never hurts to check out how has team has done in the last few weeks.”